Detoxing – First Step in Recovery

 It can also make a world of difference knowing that you do not have to suffer alone.
 Relying on an experienced doctor and other medical professionals can make the process less intimidating.
 It opens the door to many resources that may not be available to someone who tries to do it alone.
 It may take some of the weight off your shoulders knowing that you are in a safe environment surrounded by people who are rooting for you to be healthy and happy.
 Once the specifics of the addiction are identified and evaluated, proper treatment and withdrawal management can ensue.
 Afterward, follow-up therapeutic treatment can help ensure a successful recovery.

 Intimidating withdrawal symptoms can be a significant roadblock for those seeking a healthy life-style and long-term recovery.
 Stigmatization around addiction and seeking help can also be another deterrent.
 It may lead to many people suffering alone and trying to detox by themselves.
 Depending on the circumstances, this can be a life-threatening and arduous process that no one should have to face alone.
 Exploring the possibility of a professional detox can help clear away the fear and anxiety that often looms over this process.
 Receiving proper care in a clean, safe, and supportive environment allows individuals to gain the energy, strength, and motivation it takes to move onto the next phase of treatment.
 For those considering a medically supervised detox, reach out to us at Alta Centers.
-We are a premier substance abuse treatment program located in the beautiful Hollywood Hills, specializing in drug detox, alcohol detox, and inpatient recovery treatment.
+We are a premier substance abuse treatment program located in the beautiful Hollywood Hills, Los Angeles, specializing in drug detox, alcohol detox, and inpatient recovery treatment.
 Call now at (888) 202-2583.